oracle/cloud-native-devops-workshop/microservices/README.md

 ## How to I prepare for this workshop

-1. ***Get an Oracle Cloud Account***
+First, ***Get an Oracle Cloud Account***

 - Oracle provides several methods for gaining Trial accounts for Cloud Workshop.
     - For some workshop events cloud environments will be provided.
     - For others events, or completing this workshop in a self-service model, you will be required to gain access to Trial account.
 Trial accounts can be obtained from at [Shop Oracle](http://shop.oracle.com)
     - If you are attending an Oracle sponsored event, please **review your Event invitation** for more instruction on how to gain access to your Workshop Account.

-2. ***Configure your Client Environment***
+Second, ***Configure your Client Environment***
-    - Your client enviroment ***must be configured prior*** to attending the Hands on Workshop, or you will not be able to perform the Workshop labs.
+- Your client enviroment **must be configured prior** to attending the Hands on Workshop, or you will not be able to perform the Workshop labs.
 - You have two options for configuring your workshop client environment.
-        - ***Option 1:*** You can install Virtual Box and download and run a pre-configured ***Virtual Box Image***.
+     - ***Option 1:*** You can install Virtual Box and download and run a pre-configured **Virtual Box Image**.
-        - ***Option 2:*** You can ***install and configure*** Eclipse, Brackets and Git on your laptop.
+     - ***Option 2:*** You can **install and configure** Eclipse, Brackets and Git on your laptop.
 - Both Option 1 and 2 are documented in the [Student Guide](StudentGuide.md) Please follow the instruction in this document prior to attending this hands on workshop.

 ## How View the Lab Guides